node-red/node-red-dashboard/README.md

  ```
  In addition - some functionality is not exactly equivalent.
 There are breaking changes that will require some re-configuration.

-#### New features
+## Features

-##### Dashboard sidebar
+#### Dashboard sidebar

 The widget layout is now managed by a `Dashboard` tab in the sidebar of the Node-RED editor.
-From here you can re-order the tabs, groups and widgets, and add and edit their properties.
+From here you can
+re-order the tabs, groups and widgets, and add and edit their properties.

 **Links** are no longer added as nodes in the workspace - they are managed in the
 dashboard sidebar.
 They can now be opened in an iframe - if allowed by the target page.